srobo/docs/team_admin/discord.md

 It may be beneficial to have a voice channel for your team, whether for communication within your team or easier support from Student Robotics.

 If you'd like a voice channel for your team(s), please let us know either in Discord or by email.
 Only requests from a team supervisor will be honoured.
-Please note that for safeguarding purposes, blue-shirts will only join voice calls when asked and can only be around whilst a responsible adult (team leader, parent) is also in the call.
+Please note that for safeguarding purposes, blueshirts will only join voice calls when asked and can only be around whilst a responsible adult (team leader, parent) is also in the call.
 Team supervisors also be responsible for ensuring conduct in these rooms meets our rules.